Dhii/scotch-on-rocks/README.md

     - Watch out when using [special shell characters][shell\special-chars]: these values will be parts of shell commands, and therefore must be [escaped][shell\escaping-chars].
 7. Run `bundle install` as per [bedrock-capistrano requirements][roots\bedrock-capistrano-requirements].
-8. Create an env config at `/srv/www/html/shared/.env`.
+8. Create an env config on the target server at `/srv/www/html/shared/.env`.
     - You can use the existing [`.env`][local\.env] file as template.
 However, it is not advisable to commit changes to this file for security reasons.
     - You will need to SSH into the target server for this.
 It should be possible to use the `deploy` user